vCache: Verified Semantic Prompt Caching: Evaluation

-\paragraph{Datasets } To the best of our knowledge, no realistic open-source benchmark currently exists for evaluating semantic caches.
-We introduce and open-source three diverse benchmarks designed to reflect common caching scenarios.
-Appendix~\ref{app:benchmark_creation} provides the complete dataset and benchmark cards. \begin{itemize}[nosep, leftmargin=*] \item \textbf{SemCacheLMArena:} A randomly sampled subset of 60,000 queries from the LM-Arena human preference dataset~\citep{chiang2024chatbot}, containing open-ended, user-generated prompts.
-It models chatbot scenarios where user inputs vary semantically but can require similar responses.
+\textbf{Datasets. } To the best of our knowledge, no realistic open-source benchmark currently exists for evaluating semantic caches.
+We introduce and open-source four diverse benchmarks designed to reflect common caching scenarios.
+Appendix~\ref{app:benchmark_creation} provides the complete dataset and benchmark cards. \begin{itemize}[nosep, leftmargin=*] \item \textbf{SemCacheLMArena:} Randomly sampled subset of 60,000 queries from the LM-Arena human preference dataset~\citep{chiang2024chatbot}, containing open-ended, and user-generated prompts.